Tumbledown Lake

 Once you cross the Taylor Fork, take your next right.
 It's a nondescript gravel road with a sign for "Nine Quarter Circle Ranch".
 Once you make this turn, you have about ten miles of maintained gravel left.

 Stay on Taylor Fork Road (NF-134) for 7.7 miles.
 Note that the road crosses through private land, but it is a public road.
-After the 7.7 miles you'll see a sign that directs you down and to the left onto FS-1347 towards the Upper Taylor Fork/Lightening Creek Trailhead.
+After the 7.7 miles you'll see a sign that directs you down and to the left onto FS-1347 towards the Upper Taylor Fork/Lightning Creek Trailhead.

 Head another 3 miles and you'll see the trailhead and parking area to your left.

-Water Availability Frequent
+Water Frequent

 80 oz consumed per person